Non-Insured Health Benefits: Drug benefit list

-The NIHB program has established a nutrition product formulary for clients who require medically necessary nutrition products.
+The NIHB program has established a nutritional products formulary for clients who require medically necessary nutrition products.

 Clients who request and obtain approval will be granted access based on their condition.
 The length of approval and type of benefit will vary by nutrition product or life stage.

-Select nutrition products are also included in the following special formularies: palliative care formulary, formulary for chronic renal patients and formulary for adjunct medications used during active cancer treatment.
+Select nutrition products are also included in the following special formularies: end of life care formulary, formulary for chronic renal patients and formulary for adjunct medications used during active cancer treatment.

 10. Drug utilization evaluation

 A drug utilization evaluation, which is part of the point-of-service or on-line adjudication system, provides an analysis of both previous claims data and current claims data to identify potential drug-related problems.
 Messages are returned to pharmacists to alert them of the potential problems.
 These messages are intended to enhance pharmacy practice with additional information.
 Currently, the system monitors for: